Automattic/jetpack/projects/plugins/jetpack/to-test.md

 * Create a new post.
 * Click on the Jetpack menu in the top bar.
 * In the _Share this post_ section, click _Connect an account_.
 * You should be redirected to wordpress.com.
-Enable the mastodon feature flag by adding the query parameter `flags=mastodon` and reloading the page.
 * You should now have the option to connect your Mastodon account.
 Connect it.
 * Go back to edit your post.
 * You should now see Mastodon in the list of available services.
 Reload the page if you don't.